 Tier 6 Prescriptions:

-This tier many companies will use and not charge their insureds a copay at all, using a tier-6 medications for “maintenance medication”.
+With this tier many companies will use and not charge a copay at all, using a tier-6 medication for “maintenance medication”.
+You’ll need to check your plan details.

 Why Is Tier Pricing Used?